mozilla/activate.mozilla.community/_pages/es/developer-engagement/rust-hack.md

 * Fill out this form tell us some information about your event <add url when ready>

 ## Extra
-While the focus of this activity should be on the hack events, there are other ways to stay more involved with the Rust community after.
+While the focus of this activity should be on these events, there are other ways to stay more involved with the Rust community after.

 * Follow up with attendees to highlight [more things happening in the community to get involved with](https://www.rust-lang.org/en-US/community.html)